anmarjarjees/arduino-code/README.md

 3. Some of the Arduino Basic Terminologies:
   - "sketches" are programs written in Arduino IDE that can run on Arduino board
   - "pin" is either an input or output port that is connected to something in the breadboard.
-For example, Output to an LED or Input from a Push Button
+For example, Output to an LED or Input from a Push Button.
+You can learn more about ["Digital Pins"](https://docs.arduino.cc/learn/microcontrollers/digital-pins) from Arduino docs.
   - "digital" is the voltage value to be on/off, 1/0, or in Arduino C language is "HIGH" or "LOW"
   - "analog" is the voltage with more realistic value that can be ranged from 0 to 255 PWM.
 Pulse Width Modulation, or PWM, is a technique for getting analog results with digital means.
 Where 0 can represent the 0 volt and 255 can represent 5 volt.
 PWD is a technique used in controlling the brightness of LED, speed control of DC motor,  or where you have to get analog output with digital means.